The Holdout Randomization Test for Feature Selection in Black Box Models: Benchmarks

 We choose this setup for several reasons: (i) it is a nonlinear ground truth, (ii) most features are not involved in the response, (iii) all features are highly correlated, and (iv) it is compatible with the available implementation of model-X knockoffs~\citep{candes:etal:2018:panning} for the lasso; we compare to this implementation in \cref{subsec:benchmarks:model_select_and_knockoffs}.

 For all experiments, we use a mixture density network~\citep{bishop:1994:mixture-density-networks} with $5$ components as the conditional density estimator in the HRT.
+Note that this flexible model is effectively misspecified and, at low sample sizes such as this experiment, is highly variable in its predictions across random restarts.
+We use this as it represents a realistic scenario where conditional densities are likely to be poorly estimated.

 For each feature, we fit a bag of $b=100$ bootstrap estimators and use the data-adaptive calibration technique in \cref{app:one_way_ks} to choose the approximate lower and upper bounds.
 We use mean-squared error (MSE) as the empirical risk function.
 We select significant features with a target FDR of $10\%$, using the Benjamini-Hochberg procedure (BH) \citep{benjamini:hochberg:1995:bh} for multiple testing correction.
+For BH correction to be theoretically valid, the $p$-values must satisfy the \textit{positive regression dependence on a subset} (PRDS) criterion~\citep{benjamini:yekutieli:2001:dependence}.
+The HRT provides no guarantees about the dependence between the $p$-values.
+To fully control FDR under dependence, \citet{benjamini:yekutieli:2001:dependence} provide a more conservative procedure (typically called BY correction).
+We present results using BH selection since it is the most common procedure and empirically robust; results using BY correction are provided in \cref{app:by_benchmarks}.